-However, what happened in the morning is very well described in Exodus 16.
+However, what happened every day is very well described in Exodus 16.
 In the morning dew lay around the camp, and when it evaporated, a fine, flake-like thing, like frost lay on the ground.
-When the people saw it, they said to one another, "What is it?" because no one had ever seen anything like it before.
-They did not know what it was; so they called its name manna, which means "What is it?"
-It was like white coriander seed, had the appearance of bdellium (a semi-transparent resin from tress that grow in Africa) [see photo below], and tasted like wafers made with honey- \checkmark maybe like honey graham crackers- or like cakes baked with oil.
+When the people saw it, they asked each other, "What is it?" because no one had ever seen anything like it before.
+Since they did not know what it was, they called its name manna, which means "What is it?"
+It was like white coriander seed, had the appearance of bdellium (a semi-transparent resin from tress that grow in Africa), and tasted like wafers made with honey-✓maybe like honey graham crackers-or like cakes baked with oil.